makdosx/proxphish/README.md

 i) Open the file settings.php and give username and password of your mail account for sending the phishing mails. </br>
-   <font color='orange'> Notice! </font> Use a Vpn when creating and using email </br>
+   Notice!
+Use a Vpn when creating and using email </br>
-   <font color='orange'> Notice! </font> The programm using gmail accounts for sending email </br>
+   Notice!
+The programm using gmail accounts for sending email </br>
-   <font color='orange'> Notice! </font> If using another mail service account set the parameters for smtp protocol,host and security in dns.php file at mail phishing paragraph </br> </br>
+   Notice!
+If using another mail service account set the parameters for smtp protocol,host and security in dns.php file at mail phishing paragraph </br> </br>

 ii) Go to folder /var/www/proxphish/ngrok/ open a terminal and setup the ngrok account </br>
     After using the ngrok for ceate fake dns. e.x ./ngrok http 80 </br>
-    <font color='orange'> Notice! </font> For as long as the attack lasts do not close the terminal with the warm because the dns will be lost </br>
+    Notice!
+For as long as the attack lasts do not close the terminal with the warm because the dns will be lost </br>
-    <font color='orange'> Notice! </font> In every attack close and run again the ngrok for creation new fake dns and for hide your identity </br>
+    Notice!
+In every attack close and run again the ngrok for creation new fake dns and for hide your identity </br>

 iii)  After open the browser and give your local Ipv4. e.x 192.168.2.2 Welcome to proxphish program.
 Happy hacking! </br>
       For delete cloning e-service and attack from begin with anaother e-service clear the program </br>